 - Repeat 5 times.

 What it does: Restores the curve in the lower back, which helps restore your neck’s alignment as well.
 Opens the chest and stretches the diaphragm, improving your ability to breathe deeply.

 Visit our website for more lower back exercises such as the Hamstring Stretch, Pelvic Tilt and more… And don’t forget to visit our Fitness Store.
-You are never limited you can browse Amazon for any health and fitness products you need!
+You are never limited and you can browse for the fitness products you need!